lukeod/vampiresurvivors-modding/event-system.md

 ## IL2CPP Signal Limitations

 ### The Non-Blittable Problem
-Signals containing IL2CPP object references (CharacterController, WeaponType, etc.) cannot be marshaled through normal C# delegates.
+Based on code analysis, signals containing IL2CPP object references (CharacterController, WeaponType, etc.) cannot be marshaled through normal C# delegates.
 This causes errors like:
 ```
 Delegate has parameter of type CharacterReceivedDamageSignal (non-blittable struct) which is not supported
 ```

-### Solution: InternalFire Interception
+### InternalFire Interception
-Instead of subscribing with delegates, intercept signals at the method level:
+Based on code analysis, instead of subscribing with delegates, you can intercept signals at the method level:

 ```csharp
 [HarmonyPatch(typeof(SignalBus), "InternalFire")]